 Foremost, Mexico has clamped down on illegal logging of the oyamel – a fir tree – which is the wintering roost of choice for Monarchs.
 Additionally, Canada and the United States have supported milkweed re-population programs.
-The milkweed plant is essential to the migration process, specifically because Monarch eggs laid on their leaves during the summer ultimately become the migratory generation that makes it to Mexico.

 Furthermore, citizen scientist efforts to track the migratory paths and final wintering regions adds to more accurate conservation efforts.
 There is still much research and preservation to be done, but the initial results for the Monarch population is highly encouraging.